 1. Knowledge factor, based on something the user knows such as a password or PIN

-2. Ownership factor, based on an item the user has such as an identity card, smart card, or security token
+2. Ownership factor, based on an item that the user has such as an identity card, smart card or security token

 3. Inherence factor, based on a user attribute such as fingerprints or other biometrics

-Authorization is the process of granting access to network resources for a specific entity or type of user identity in a manner consistent with the enterprise’s policies and governance.
-For example, granting a user permission to edit a shared file on a network involves authorization.
-In short, authentication establishes who a user is and authorization establishes what that user can do.
-To maintain a secure network environment, authentication must take place before authorization.
+Authorisation is the process of granting access to network resources for a specific entity or type of user identity in a manner consistent with the enterprise’s policies and governance.
+For example, granting a user permission to edit a shared file on a network involves authorisation.
+In short, authentication establishes who a user is and authorisation establishes what that user can do.
+To maintain a secure network environment, authentication must take place before authorisation.

 How can HPE help with identity management?

-As organizations use more Software-as-a-Service (SaaS) applications, embrace multi-cloud environments, support increasingly distributed workforces, and connect more Internet of Things (IoT) devices to their networks, identity management is becoming a more complex endeavor.
+As organisations use more software-as-a-service (SaaS) applications, embrace multicloud environments, support increasingly distributed workforces and connect more Internet of Things (IoT) devices to their networks, identity management is becoming a more complex endeavour.
 Different components of the network ecosystem may lack support for open, flexible identity and access control standards.
-In today’s hybrid environment, enterprises need a modern, integrated identity management system that spans edge to cloud and provides a common control plane to manage identities, credentials, devices, and apps, as well as access to them.
+In today’s hybrid environment, enterprises need a modern, integrated identity management system that spans edge to cloud and provides a common control plane to manage identities, credentials, devices and apps as well as access to them.

-Project Cosigno, based on the open source SPIFFE and SPIRE projects, provides a service identity fabric and helps establish a standards-based service authentication layer to support a zero trust security model in a hybrid environment.
-Part of the HPE Ezmeral software ecosystem, it enables organizations to deploy standard, cryptographic service identities across heterogeneous platforms including cloud, containers, and on-premises infrastructure.
+Project Cosigno, based on the open-source SPIFFE and SPIRE projects, provides a service identity fabric and helps establish a standards-based service authentication layer to support a Zero Trust security model in a hybrid environment.
+Part of the HPE Ezmeral software ecosystem, it enables organisations to deploy standard, cryptographic service identities across heterogeneous platforms, including cloud, containers and on-prem infrastructure.